-The British Isles are an archipelago (a group of islands) separated from the European mainland by the English Channel.
+The British Isles are an archipelago, which are a group of islands separated from the European mainland by the English Channel.
 The British Isles are often included in the region of Western Europe when discussing political geography; however, the fact that they are separated from the mainland of Europe by water provides them with a separate identity.
 The British Isles consists of two separate, independent countries: the Republic of Ireland and Great Britain.
 The United Kingdom (UK) of Great Britain consists of the regions of England, Scotland, Wales, and Northern Ireland.
 All four regions are now under the UK government.
 The Republic of Ireland is independent of the United Kingdom and does not include Northern Ireland.
-The primate city and UK capital are London, which is a financial center for Europe.
+The primate city and UK capital is London, which is a financial center for Europe.
 The capital city of the Republic of Ireland in Dublin.

-Though the heritage of the British Isles is unique to this region, the geographic dynamics are similar to Central Europe – that is, smaller families, urbanization, industrialization, high incomes, and involvement with economic globalization.
+Though the heritage of the British Isles is unique to this region, the geographic dynamics are similar to Central Europe.
+They tend to have smaller families, urbanization and industrialization are robust, enjoy high incomes, and greatly involved with economic globalization.
 The EU has had an enormous influence on the British Isles.
 Ireland has embraced EU’s economic connections, but the British people have been hesitant to relinquish full autonomy to the EU.
 This reluctance can be noted in the fact that the United Kingdom kept the British pound sterling as their currency standard after the euro currency was implemented.
 However, the Republic of Ireland converted to the euro currency.

 The regions of the British Isles follow similar dynamics to those of other countries in Western Europe.
 Though some regions are not as wealthy as others, they all demonstrate a high level of industrialization, urbanization, and technology.
 These urban societies have smaller families and higher incomes and are heavy consumers of energy, goods, and services.
 Just as the Industrial Revolution attracted cheap labor, the aging workforce has enticed people from former British colonies to migrate to the United Kingdom in search of increased employment opportunities.
 The mix of immigrants with local heritage creates a diverse community.
 London has diverse communities with many ethnic businesses and business owners.